 Lerna is a small village, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Lerna, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 98.85% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small village, Lerna does not have a public transit system used by locals to get to and from work.
+Lerna is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Lerna have a very low rate of college education: just 7.59% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.